wherby/wherby.github.io/_posts/2018-1-23-the-tao-in-database.markdown

 ## Scylla

 So can it be more quick?
-Use Scylla, see the benchmark of the new database which rewrite Cassandra [http://www.scylladb.com/product/benchmarks/](http://www.scylladb.com/product/benchmarks/)
+Use Scylla, see the benchmark of the new database which rewrite Cassandra [Syclla VS Cassandra](http://www.scylladb.com/product/benchmarks/)

 ![Scylla](/media/TaoOfDatabase/scylla.png)